Latitude Montreal Canada

 Latitude and its impact on specific aspects of Montreal life:

 • Tourism: Montreal's unique blend of European charm and North American dynamism makes it a popular tourist destination.
 The city's diverse culture, thriving arts scene, and distinct seasons all contribute to its appeal.
 The summer months are particularly popular, offering a pleasant climate ideal for exploring the city's various attractions.
-However, winter tourism also holds its appeal with winter festivals and activities.
+Still, winter tourism also holds its appeal with winter festivals and activities.

 • Architecture and Urban Planning: Montreal's architecture reflects its history and adaptation to its climate.
 The city’s buildings often incorporate features designed to withstand the harsh winters, such as sloped roofs to shed snow effectively.
 Urban planning also considers the impact of snow accumulation on transportation and pedestrian accessibility.